jump-dev/jump-dev.github.io/pages/governance.md

 ## Mission

-The mission of the JuMP project is to provide a free, open-source, easy-to-use and powerful software stack for mathematical optimization.
+The mission of the JuMP project is to provide a free, open-source software stack for mathematical optimization based on the JuMP modeling language.

 ## Code of Conduct